 Starting a profitable subscription box company isn't as difficult or expensive as it seems.
 It also doesn't necessarily require you to raise any external funding.
 Let's break down the steps you can follow to start your very own in no time.

-Finding a niche for your product that sets it apart from the rest of the market is a key step for its success.
 That's not to say that you can't start a meal kit subscription box since there are so many out there, but that you should consider targeting a specific niche within that industry, one that isn't being catered for currently.
 For example, meal kits for people with gluten allergies or meal kits specifically for toddlers.

 Tokyo Treat is a great example of this.
 While there is no shortage of snack subscription boxes in the market, Tokyo Treat sets itself apart by focusing solely on local snacks and candy from Japan.
-By doing their market research and targeting their product towards a very specific audience, they've built a loyal customer base of subscribers who feel that the box represents their snacking preferences and identity.

-Above all, make sure the products in your subscription box are something you are passionate about or have an expertise in.
+Above all, make sure the products in your subscription box are something you are passionate about or have expertise in.
 The more closely you can relate to your ideal customers' lifestyle and needs, the better you'll be able to service them with your product.

 Ideally, this customer should closely match your own interest and lifestyle.
 If your subscription box is something you personally would look forward to receiving each month, then your customer needs to feel the same way.